 Our attorneys can help you get unsupervised probation after a New Jersey criminal conviction.
-For a free case evaluation with the New Jersey criminal defense lawyers at the Law Offices of John J. Zarych, call today at (609) 616-4956.
+For a free case evaluation with the Atlantic City criminal defense lawyers at the Law Offices of John J. Zarych, call today at (609) 616-4956.

 New Jersey’s Rules for Unsupervised Probation

 If you were recently convicted of a criminal offense in New Jersey and sentenced to unsupervised probation, you might be unsure of what that means for you.
 Although unsupervised probation means New Jersey probationers have a bit of leeway, they’ll likely still be accountable to many rules.

 The biggest perk of unsupervised probation is that New Jersey residents don’t have to check in with a probation officer.
 Supervised probation requires these regular meetings, including random home visits and drug testing.
 So, if you are granted unsupervised probation after a conviction in New Jersey, you won’t have to worry about keeping scheduled meetings with a probation officer.